-Cii Honeywell Bull provides COBOL, RPG II, FORTRAN, BASIC, PL/1, APL and GPL (GCOS Programming Language) for the DPS 7.
+Bull provides Cobol, RPG II, Fortran, Basic, PL/1, APL and GPL (GCOS Programming Language) for the DPS 7.

-COBOL: DPS 7 COBOL conforms to ANSI 74 standards, including those of the MSTG (Mass Storage Task Group).
-An optional COBOL Data Communications Extension program module is available.
+COBOL: DPS 7 Cobol conforms to ANSI 74 standards, including those of the MSTG (Mass Storage Task Group).
+An optional Cobol Data Communications Extension program module is available.

-The DPS 7 COBOL language processor automatically segments the object programs it produces.
-Users classify each

-© 1981 DATAPRO RESEARCH CORPORATION, DELRAN, NJ 08075 USA REPRODUCTION PROHIBITED section of a program's Procedure Division by assigning it a status level between 0 and 99.
+The DPS 7 Cobol language processor automatically segments the object programs it produces.
+Users classify each section of a program's Procedure Division by assigning it a status level between 0 to 99.
 Sections assigned to level 0 are permanent segments that cannot be overlaid.
-Sections assigned level numbers between 1 and 49 are fixed segments, and those given numbers above 49 are independent segments and will be selected for overlaying before fixed segments.
+Sections assigned level numbers between 1 and 49 are fixed segments, and those given numbers above 49 are independent segments.
 Unassigned segments are given the default assignment of level 0, and multiple segments may be assigned to the same level.
 This last feature is important for segments that need to communicate with each other.

-Users also control the segmentation process by specifying a maximum size for both procedure and data segements.
+Users also control the segmentation process by specifying a maximum size for both procedure and data segments.
 The compiler produces segments as close as possible to these limits, but they are not regarded as absolute limits.
-The compiler insures that no data items are split between segments and will override the user-specified limits to reduce the swapping activity that would result.
+The compiler insures that no data items are split between segments and will override the user-specified limits to reduce the swapping acitivity that would result.
 Segment sizes are specified in the Environment Division of the program, enabling fine tuning without the need to change the body of the program.

-DPS 7 COBOL data communications capabilities include the Message Access Method, which handles all message flow between user programs and the network by establishing queues and operating from these.
-The COBOL communications facility consists of a Communications Section to describe the queues, and ENABLE, DISABLE, SEND, and RECEIVE verbs to communicate, via the queues, with the network.
-The ENABLE and DISABLE verbs are used to open and close the connection between the Message Access Method and a given terminal.
+DPS 7 Cobol data communications capabilities include the Message Access Method, which handles all message flow between user programs and the network by establishing queues and operating from these.
+The Cobol communications facility consists of a Communications Section to describe the queues, and the ENABLE, DISABLE, SEND, and RECEIVE verbs to communicate, via the queues, with the network.
+The ENABLE and DISABLE verbs are used to open and close the connection between the Message Access Methods and given terminal.
 The RECEIVE statement causes a message from a specified queue to be passed to the program, and the SEND verb causes a message from the program to be placed in a specified queue.
 An ACCEPT MESSAGE COUNT statement can also be used to access counts of messages in the queues.

-The COBOL Data Communications Extension (CTG/MCS) is an optional extension to the basic COBOL ANS 74 language processor that provides language and functions representing Level 1 support of the Communications Module of the 1974 COBOL ANSI standard.
-These standards are based on the recommendations of the Communications Task Group (CTG) to the CODASYL Committee, which were subsequently included in the CODASYL Journal of Development for the COBOL language.
-These language elements include such statements as SEND, RECEIVE, ENABLE, DISABLE, etc., and provide the required prerequisite to use of the Message Access Method (MAM) as well as TDS.
-In conjunction with Basic Terminal/Network Support (BTNS), MAM serves as the DPS 7 GCOS response to the CTG requirement that the COBOL program interface with a Message Control Supervisor (MCS).
+The Cobol Data Communications Extension (CTG/MCS) is an optional extension to the basic Cobol ANS 74 language processor that provides language and functions representing Level 1 support of the Communications Module of the 1974 Cobol ANSI standard.
+These standards are based on the recommendations of the Communications Task Group (CTG) to the CODASYL Committee, which were subsequently included in the CODASYL Journal of Development for the Cobol language.
+These language elements include such statements as SEND, RECEIVE, ENABLE, DIS-ABLE, etc., and provide the required prerequisite to use of the Message Access Method (MAM) as well as TDS.
+In conjunction with Basic Terminal/Network Support (BTNS), MAM serves as the DPS 7 GCOS response to the CTG requirement that the Cobol program interface with a Message Control Supervisor (MCS).
 These products jointly provide the MCS attributes and functions necessary to conform with the ANS standards.

-DPS 7 COBOL is provided with two aids to program debugging.
+DPS 7 Cobol is provided with two aids to program debugging.
 The first is through the use of debugging lines as defined by ANSI.
 The second is through the use of an interface to the GCOS Debugging Support Processor.

-RPG: The RPG II language processors used in the DPS 7 system permits the interchange of data files among RPG II, FORTRAN, and COBOL programs.
-Object programs written in RPG II can also be linked with programs written in COBOL, FORTRAN, or other languages.
+RPG: The RPG II language processors used in the DPS 7 system permits the interchange of data files among RPG II, Fortran, and Cobol programs.
+Object programs written in RPG II can also be linked with programs written in Cobol, Fortran, or other languages.